apache/infrastructure-website/content/pages/digicert-use.md

 ### Windows binaries on Linux

 Currently under investigation by the Apache Tomcat project.
 Looks to be possible via OpenSSL (see section 9 of client user guide) and osslsigncode.

+To configure your system:
+1. Obtain your DigiCert ONE credentials as above.
+1. Return to DigiCert ONE and select "Secure Software" from the menu in the top right-hand corner.
+1. Select "Resources" in the left-hand menu.
+1. Download and install the "Secure Software Manager Linux Clients Installer (Portable tar.gz)".
+1. Unpack the tar.gz.
+This guide assumes it is unpacked in `/opt`
+1. As per the DigiCert ONE documentation, create the four required environment variables.
+You may wish to store your certifcate in `~/.digicertone/`.
+1. Test with `/opt/smtools-linux-x64/smctl keypair ls`.
+You should see at least one certificate listed.
+1. ...
+TBD

 ### Other signing formats, tools and operating systems